 To obtain a dog X-ray, at least two veterinary team members will assist in getting the image.
 Your dog will be brought into the X-ray room, and the team members will position your pet for the proper view.
 Positioning is very important for a correct and accurate view.

 There is a separate room in veterinary clinics designed specifically for taking X-rays.
 The room minimizes the exposure of electromagnetic rays to other personnel and animals in the clinic.
-The technicians and veterinarians performing X-rays wear lead vests, thyroid shields, gloves, and goggles to decrease their exposure to radiation.
+The technicians and veterinarians performing X-rays wear lead vests, thyroid shields, and gloves to decrease their exposure to radiation.

 Pet parents are not allowed into the X-ray room at the time of taking the images due to safety regarding radiation exposure.
 Plus, many dogs are too excited with their parents in the room!
 This prolongs the time it takes to get a quality image, so pet parents are kindly asked to wait outside while veterinarians or veterinary technicians complete the imaging.